Do I Need a Workers’ Compensation Lawyer?

 - You have a pre-existing condition – Employees who suffer a pre-existing condition can still file a workers’ compensation claim if they are injured on the job.
 Typically, you will receive compensated medical treatment and lost wages until a physician determines you have recovered to the state of health you were in before the accident.

 - You receive Social Security Disability benefits – Receiving workers’ compensation benefits can reduce your Social Security Disability benefits.
-An attorney can properly structure your settlement to help minimize this effect.

 Schedule a Free Consultation with a Workers’ Compensation Lawyer